 Glenda wrote a weekly sailing column for the Marin Independent Journal for 19 years.
 During that time, she also wrote for local, national and international sailing publications.
 She branched into travel writing and her features have appeared in the San Francisco Chronicle, Travel & Leisure, Ford Times, Chevron USA, Defenders of Wildlife, and Bay & Delta Yachtsman.

 When she discovered surfing, PacificWaverider.com, a surfing website, asked her to write a twice-weekly column, which she did for more than three years.

-DROP DEAD RED is the second book in the Trisha Carson mysteries.
-Her debut thriller was DEAD IN THE WATER.
-Both books are based on personal experience in open water swimming.
+DEAD CODE is the third book in the Trisha Carson mysteries.
+Her debut thriller was DEAD IN THE WATER, followed by DROP DEAD RED.
+Her books are based on personal experience in open water swimming.
 She’s raced in more than 150 open water events in Northern California, as well as Hawaii and Perth, Australia.
 She was the Open Water Chair for Pacific Masters Swimming for five years and was the point person for more than 25 open water swims each season ranging in length from 500 yards to 5K/10K.